raspberrypilearning/sweet-shop-reaction-game/en/step_3.md

 ## Create a sweet-munching sprite

 The sweet shop reaction game needs a munching face to entertain the player.
-You will draw a face using the paint editor in Scratch, and animate it to open and close its mouth.
+You will draw a face and animate it to open and close its mouth.

-- Open Scratch on your Raspberry Pi
++ Open Scratch on your Raspberry Pi

 [[[rpi-scratch-opening]]]

-- Enable the Scratch GPIO extension.
++ Enable the Scratch GPIO extension.
 This will allow you to use Scratch to talk to the GPIO pins on your Raspberry Pi.

 [[[rpi-scratch-add-pi-gpio]]]

-- Delete the Scratch Cat sprite and click on the **paintbrush** icon to draw a new sprite.
++ Delete the Scratch Cat sprite and click on the **paintbrush** icon to draw a new sprite.
 Draw a face with a closed mouth using the paint editor.

 ![Closed mouth face](images/closed-face.png)

-- Name this costume **face1**.
++ Name this costume **face1** by typing the name into the box at the top of the paint editor.

-- Duplicate the costume so you have two identical face costumes.
++ Duplicate the costume so you have two identical face costumes.

 [[[generic-scratch-duplicate-costumes]]]

-- In the copy of the costume you just made, erase the mouth and then replace it with an open mouth.
++ In the copy of the costume you just made, erase the mouth and then replace it with an open mouth.

 ![Open mouth face](images/open-face.png)

 Let's program the sprite so that it looks like it is eating sweets!

-- Click on the **Scripts tab**.
++ Click on the **Scripts tab**.
 Add blocks to tell the sprite to display the next costume when the flag is clicked.

 ```blocks
 when flag clicked